Keroosha/smack-my-splash-up/README.md

 - [ ] Currently, it is viable only for Unix builds (MacOS, Linux) windows patcher will be __soon™__
 - [ ] IDEA DOESN'T WORK for now, splash screen hidden somwhere else, I'll find it __soon™__
+- [ ] In MacOS - app.jar hidden in app image that can't be "penetrated" via ordinary cd into, manual app.jar extraction required

 ## Contribution